blaze/blaze/docs/source/datashape.rst

     A, B, int32

-A type constructor is higher type that produces new named types from arguments given.
-Example
+A **type operator** is higher type that produces maps each choice of parameter to a concrete type.

 Datashape types with free parameters in their constructor are called **parameterized** types.
 Example::